imdawon/Drawbridge/README.md

 ## What to do about it
 Emissary and Drawbridge solve this problem.

-Drawbridge is a reverse proxy with configurable authentication and attestation requirements to allow machines running [Emissary desktop client](https://github.com/dhens/Emissary-Daemon) to access protected services.
+Drawbridge is a reverse proxy which only allow machines running [Emissary desktop client](https://github.com/dhens/Emissary-Daemon) to access your self-hosted services.

-Add Emissary to as many of your machines as you want, expose the Drawbridge reverse proxy server with required authentication details, _instead_ of your insecure web application or "movie server", and bam: your service is only accessible from Emissary clients.
+Add Emissary to as many of your machines as you want via the Emissary Bundles feature, expose the Drawbridge reverse proxy server port on your router, _instead_ of directly exposong your insecure web application or "movie server", and bam: your service is only accessible from authorized Emissary clients.

 [Click here to quickly set up Drawbridge and Emissary](https://github.com/dhens/Drawbridge/wiki/Quick%E2%80%90Start-Guide-for-Drawbridge-and-Emissary-%E2%80%90--Minecraft-Server)